 After he got graduated, Jackson joined hands with Black Image Theatre Company with La Tanya Richardson, whom he met at Spellman College, a branch of Morehouse School.
 They traveled throughout the country and performed skits composed of a vigorous combination of fierceness and humor in essence to white people.
-After starring in various plays including ‘The Three penny Opera’, ‘A Soldier’s Play’; he kick started his motion picture debut in “Together for Days’ in 1972.
-Four years later, he shared the screen in television series ‘Moving On.’
+After starring in various plays including ‘The Threepenny Opera’, ‘A Soldier’s Play’; he kick-started his motion picture debut in “Together for Days’ in 1972.
+Four years later, he shared the screen in the television series ‘Moving On.’

 A SOLDIER PLAY, SCHOOL DAZE, DO THE RIGHT THING

 In 1981, when he was working on Charles Fuller’s A Soldier Play, he encountered two life-changing situations.
 First, he met Morgan Freeman who became a great friend of Jackson and pushed him to become a successful actor.
 And the other one, the New York University Film Student Spike Lee got impressed by his performances and urged him to work in his debut movies.
 Samuel fulfills his promise and starred in Lee’s early films as “School Daze’ and “Do the Right Thing’, releasing correspondingly in 1988 and 1989.

 The Friendship really spiked Jackson’s career as it was his role as a drug-addict in Lee’s ‘Jungle Fever’ that received huge appraisal for the performance.
 The judges at the Cannes film festival even created a new category ‘Best Supporting actor’ to give the award to Samuel L. Jackson.
 He got New York Film critics award too, through the streak of playing drug-addicts on-screen; he then had to deal with his disastrous addiction to alcohol and drugs.
 The purging way of his performance enabled him to come out of his addiction.